Covid 19 Parent/Carer Information & FAQs

 What will the school be doing to keep my child safe when they are in school?

-- Staggered entry to the building and a similar approach at the end of the day;
+- Staggered entry to the building split between different key stages and a similar approach at the end of the day;

 What check will you have in place for infection control?

-What will happen if another child exhibits symptoms of Covid 19?
+What will happen if a child exhibits symptoms of Covid 19?

 Any pupil who falls ill during the morning will be removed immediately to the medical room and cared for separately by a member of staff wearing PPE.
-The bubble; including the teacher will all have to isolate at home for 14 days if Covid 19 is confirmed by external testing.
+Parents will be contacted and asked to collect their child and take them for a test.

 What happen if the teacher exhibits symptoms of Covid 19?